Link: Learn more about The Business Platinum Card® from American Express

 Bottom line

-The Amex Business Platinum Card has a huge welcome offer of 200,000 bonus points upon completing minimum spending.
-While the spending requirement is significant, so is the number of points you can earn, so this is worth it if you can swing it.
+The Amex Business Platinum Card has a huge welcome offer that’s as high as 300,000 bonus Membership Rewards points upon completing minimum spending.
+While the spending requirement is significant, so is the number of points you can earn, so this is worth it if you’re eligible, and can swing it.

 This card offers all kinds of great perks that can help offset the annual fee, ranging from lounge access, to credits, to elite status, and more.

-Do you plan on picking up the Amex Business Platinum Card with the welcome offer of 200K points?
+Do you plan on picking up the Amex Business Platinum Card?
+What kind of a welcome offer are you eligible for?

 The following links will direct you to the rates and fees for mentioned American Express Cards.
 These include: The Business Platinum® Card from American Express (Rates & Fees).